hoga-it/leafdown/README.md

     (e.g. graphs).
 -   Computationally efficient as drilldown is only executed for selected regions of interest.

+Andreas' [talk](https://www.rstudio.com/conference/2022/talks/leafdown-interactive-multi-layer-maps/) at the rstudio::conf(2022)
+provides a quick overview of the most important features of leafdown.

 ## Showcase - Election Map